kiler129/server-healthchecks/README.md

 1. Queries a HTTP(S) endpoint
 2. Checks its HTTP status
+3. Checks response contents against a pattern
-3. Reports to Healtchecks instance whether it was a success or a failure
+4. Reports to Healtchecks instance whether it was a success or a failure
-4. Repeats the process again in set intervals
+5. Repeats the process again in set intervals

-With this you can monitor e.g. a Plex Media Server instance (`/identity` endpoint) runnin on a NAS.
-You can even report status of your [self-hosted Healthchecks](https://github.com/healthchecks/healthchecks) installation to Healthchecks.io via `/api/v2/status/` endpoint :)
+With this you can monitor e.g. a Plex Media Server instance (`/identity` endpoint) running on a NAS.
+You can even report status of your [self-hosted Healthchecks](https://github.com/healthchecks/healthchecks) installation to Healthchecks.io via `/api/v2/status/` endpoint :) In addition, the `http-middleware` is meant to be scalable to a large number of checks from one container.
+However, please read its help message before configuring it as such, to minimize e.g. thundering herd problem.

 The HTTP Middleware is especially useful in containerized environment.
 It can easily be added as an additional service in `docker compose` and automatically report status of services to a Healthchecks instance.
 See the [`docker/`](docker/)